Skip to main content

 Monitoring

-WASP has multiple built-in monitoring systems that track health, cognitive load, and system integrity.
+WASP has multiple built-in monitoring systems that track health, cognitive load, execution traceability, and system integrity.

 Health Monitor (src/health/monitor.py)